 Lake County has a few great options for kid-friendly hiking paths to explore the great outdoors, prime with lakes, playgrounds, benches, and natural attractions.
-Create a scavenger hunt and pack a picnic lunch and you are set for a memorable day!
+Create a scavenger hunt and pack a picnic lunch, and you have the makings for a memorable day!

 Best Hikes for Kids in Lake County